ryanfb/etc/_posts/2015-02-19-command_line_csv_manipulation.md

 ## Set operations on CSVs

 Note that these operations expect lexically sorted input.
-If your files aren't sorted, you can achieve this by [proces substitution](http://tldp.org/LDP/abs/html/process-sub.html), e.g. `comm -12 <(sort < A.csv) <(sort < B.csv)`.
+If your files aren't sorted, you can achieve this by [process substitution](http://tldp.org/LDP/abs/html/process-sub.html), e.g. `comm -12 <(sort < A.csv) <(sort < B.csv)`.
 You can then sort the output by your desired column(s).

 `A.csv`: